By Christopher Brown of OCDCarCare.com

 In today’s ‘created persona’ online world, often times perception is reality.
 And if not; the illusion of positive perception is reality — at least for a time.
 So, in a contemporary playing field of smoke and mirrors, companies want to leverage any tactics they can to get ahead of competition in the marketplace.
 INCLUDING willingly marketing false data about the stated or implied hardness values gained from surface application of their products.

-The following topics represent the tip of the iceberg of a larger discussion that needs to occur within the detailing community about ceramic coating hardness marketing:
+The following three topics represent the tip of the iceberg of a larger discussion that needs to occur within the detailing community about the dangers of ceramic coating hardness marketing:

 1) DETAILER BUSINESS INTEGRITY & REPUTATION

-Many detailers are unaware of the deep science behind automotive paint.
-And they have no way to validate coating manufacturer marketing claims of absolute coating hardness values.
-Because of this, many detailers blindly pass on marketing info from ceramic coating manufacturers along to their clients as truth.
-This could potentially cause a very negative effect on a business over time.
-Because real world conditions (climate, nature, and care habits) have the potential to quickly show vehicle owners how actual product performance compares to the bill of marketing goods they we sold.
+Many detailers are unaware of the true science behind automotive paint.
+And they have no practical means to validate or test coating manufacturer marketing claims of absolute coating hardness values.
+Without the time, or ability to test these claims, many auto detailing businesses simply pass on marketing info from ceramic coating manufacturers directly to their clients as truth, without much thought.

 2) BUSINESS LIABILITY FOR FALSE ADVERTISING